Mookie Betts: 2018 season: AL MVP and first World Series championship

 Betts finished the 2018 season leading the major leagues with a .346 batting average, a .640 slugging percentage, and 129 runs scored.
 For the season, he had the highest batting average on balls in play (.373) of all major league players.
 He also was second in the league in power-speed number (31.0).
 He had the highest fielding percentage among major league right fielders, at .996.
 The Red Sox finished the year at 108–54, and went on to win the World Series over the Los Angeles Dodgers.
 During the postseason, Betts hit 13-for-62 (.210) with one home run and four RBIs.
-After the season, Betts won his third consecutive Gold Glove, the Heart & Hustle Award, and on November 15 was named the American League MVP, receiving 28 of 30 first place votes, making him the only player in American League history to win the World Series, a Gold Glove award, a Silver Slugger award, and the AL MVP in the same season.
+After the season, Betts won his third consecutive Gold Glove, the Heart & Hustle Award, and the AL MVP Award, receiving 28 of 30 first place votes, making him the only player in AL history to win the World Series, a Gold Glove, a Silver Slugger Award, and the AL MVP in the same season.

-2019 season: Last year in Boston
+2019 season: Final season in Boston

-Prior to the 2019 season, manager Alex Cora stated he would use Andrew Benintendi as the team's leadoff hitter, with Betts batting second, swapping their positions from the team's usual 2018 batting order.
-At the beginning of June, Cora announced that Betts would again be the team's leadoff hitter since Benintendi went just 3 for 37 in the leadoff spot.
+Betts and the Red Sox agreed on a $20 million salary for the 2019 season, avoiding an arbitration hearing.
+Before the season, manager Alex Cora stated he would use Andrew Benintendi as the team's leadoff hitter, with Betts batting second, swapping their positions from the team's usual 2018 batting order.
+At the beginning of June, Cora announced that Betts would again be the team's leadoff hitter since Benintendi went just 3-for-37 in the leadoff spot.
 At the end of June, Betts had a .261 average with 13 home runs and 37 RBIs.
-He was selected as a reserve outfielder to the 2019 All-Star Game.
+He was selected as a reserve outfielder to the All-Star Game.
 On July 26, Betts had the fifth three-homer game of his career, hitting a home run in each of his first three at bats against James Paxton of the Yankees.

-For the season, Betts appeared in 150 games while batting .295 with a .915 OPS, 135 runs (leading the major leagues), 29 home runs, 80 RBIs, 40 doubles and 16 stolen bases in 597 at-bats.
-On defense in 2019, he had a 15 Defensive Runs Saved (DRS) rating, the best in the American League among right fielders, and had the best fielding percentage of all major right fielders (.997).
-After the season, Betts was awarded his fourth consecutive Gold Glove and his 3rd Silver Slugger.
-He finished eighth in 2019 AL MVP voting.
+For the season, Betts appeared in 150 games, batting .295 with a .915 OPS, 135 runs scored (leading the major leagues), 29 home runs, 80 RBIs, 40 doubles, and 16 stolen bases in 597 at-bats.
+Defensively, he had 15 Defensive Runs Saved (DRS), the best among AL right fielders, and had the best fielding percentage of all major right fielders (.997).
+Betts won his fourth consecutive Gold Glove and his third Silver Slugger.
+He finished eighth in AL MVP voting.
+Betts and the Red Sox agreed to a $27 million salary in January 2020.